Dec 5, 2022

-Tech marketplace and reviews site G2 lists over 140 tools in the sales enablement category.
+Tech marketplace and review site G2 lists over 160 tools in the sales enablement category.
 So, if you’re looking for sales enablement software, you have plenty of options.

-One of the biggest challenges of traditional sales enablement is that reps forget their training very quickly, so they aren’t able to make the best use of the content and resources available to them.
+One of the biggest challenges of traditional sales enablement is that reps forget their sales training quickly, so they aren’t able to make the best use of the content and resources available to them.

 Our platform combines sales enablement, content management, conversation intelligence, sales training, and manager-led coaching.
 It provides continuous training, content, and enablement to ensure that sellers remember — and use — the knowledge and skills they’ve learned in their training and coaching sessions to move sales conversations forward.